WICG/direct-sockets/docs/explainer.md

 // Sends a UDPMessage object where |data| is a Uint8Array.
-// Note that both |remoteAddress| and |remotePort| must be specified in this case. await writer.ready;
+// Note that both |remoteAddress| and |remotePort| must be specified in this case.
+// Specifying a domain name as |remoteAddress| requires DNS lookups for each write()
+// which is quite inefficient; applications should replace it with the IP address
+// of the peer after receiving a response packet. await writer.ready;
 writer.write({
     data: encoder.encode(message),